zsparal/api-documentation/source/reference/v2/subscriptions-api/create-subscription.rst

           :required: false

      - Provide any data you like, and we will save the data alongside the subscription.
-Whenever you fetch the subscription with our API, we'll also include the metadata.
+Whenever you fetch the subscription with our API, we will also include the metadata.
 You can use up to 1kB of JSON.

 Access token parameters
 ^^^^^^^^^^^^^^^^^^^^^^^